-Again, as APS families, you play a critical part in the journey, and we have adopted a district-wide strategy to empower you to become even more engaged in your children's education.
+Again, as APS families, you play a critical role and your engagement matters to the district and your child.
+Our new family engagement strategy has been designed to empower you to become even more engaged in your child's education.
+I am looking forward to another year of even greater engagement from all of our families.

-In your hands is the 2017-2018 Atlanta Public Schools Student Handbook, a comprehensive guide that outlines student and parental rights, responsibilities and expectations for the upcoming school year.
-As a first step in being connected, please return the enclosed form within five days to acknowledge your receipt of this handbook.
+Finally, in your hands is the 2018-2019 APS Student Handbook, which is a comprehensive guide that outlines student and parental rights, responsibilities and expectations for the upcoming school year.
+Please read this document carefully and return the enclosed form within five days to acknowledge your receipt of this handbook.

+Thank you for your ongoing partnership.
 Welcome back and have a great school year!